 If you are a visiting student (non-matriculated student) attempting to register, please access our visiting student page for policies and registration instructions.
 You may also review our cross-registration instructions if you are planning to attend using the SUNY cross-registration agreement.
-Please do not hesitate to contact the Registrar's Office if you have any questions about visitor registration or cross-registration.
+Please do not hesitate to contact the Student Registration and Records Services if you have any questions about visitor registration or cross-registration.

 You may have the opportunity to audit a SUNY Cortland class if space is available and you have the appropriate permissions.
 Auditing permission may be granted to current SUNY Cortland students, students attending other institutions, and community members.